Bournville: History

 Originally the area that was to become Bournville consisted of a few scattered farmsteads and cottages, linked by winding country lanes, with the only visual highlight being Bournbrook Hall, which was built during the Georgian era.

 The bluebell glades of Stock Wood were said to be a relic of the Forest of Arden and there are Roman remains nearby.

-Though Selly Manor and Minworth Greaves date back to the 14th century or earlier, they were each moved to Bournville in the 20th century, and are operated as a museum.
+Selly Manor dates back to 1476 while the neighbouring building, Minworth Greaves, can only be narrowed down to the 14th century based on analysis of the architecture, especially of the cruck-frame timbers.